static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 acts as a return statement.
 Instructions are always grouped as a sequence within an instruction sequence statement.

-There are two types of instructions: an assignment and a call.
+There are two types of semantic instructions: an assignment and a call.
 An assignment consists of a left-hand-side (lval) and a right-hand-side (expression).
 A call consists of an optional left-hand-side (lval) to which the return value from the call is